Dibyendu17122003/Posture-Detection-ML-WEB-app/README.md

 🤖 About PoseNet

-PoseNet is a pre-trained ML model from Google that detects human body keypoints in real-time.

-Supports single & multi-person pose detection.

-Works in-browser using TensorFlow.js, making it lightweight and fast.
+Pre-trained deep learning model from Google.

+Detects single or multiple human poses in real-time.

+Works in-browser → lightweight, no GPU needed.

+Powered by TensorFlow.js & integrated with ml5.js for simplicity.

 🔮 Future Improvements

-🎤 Add voice feedback (“Great job!”, “Keep your back straight!”)
+✨ Add voice feedback (“Keep your back straight!”, “Good rep!”)

-📱 Build a mobile-first app version
+📱 Create a mobile-first app version

-🧠 Add more exercises (Lunges, Planks, Yoga poses)
+💪 Add more exercises (lunges, yoga poses, planks)

-⏳ Session history & performance dashboard
+📊 Session history & performance dashboard

-👥 Multi-user detection (for group workouts)
+👥 Multi-user detection → group workouts

 👤 Author

 Dibyendu Karmahapatra

-🌐 Portfolio: [Your Portfolio Link]
+🌐 Portfolio → [Your Portfolio Link]

-💼 LinkedIn: [Your LinkedIn Profile]
+💼 LinkedIn → [Your LinkedIn Profile]

-🐙 GitHub: [Your GitHub Profile]
+🐙 GitHub → [Your GitHub Profile]

 ⭐ Contribute

-Contributions are welcome! 🎉
+Contributions are always welcome! 🚀

+Fork the repo

+Create a feature branch

+Commit your changes

+Open a Pull Request 🎉
 Fork this repo

 Create a new branch